Hidden-Histories/Public-Resources/documentation/ARpoiseGlossary.md

 ## Asset
 An asset can be a 3D model, a 2D images, a sound file, a movie files etc.

+.

+## Asset Bundle
+An asset can be a 3D model, a 2D images, a sound file, a movie files etc.

+.

 ## Augment
 (See also **layer**) is a single augmented reality artwork installation.
 It can be displayed in the ARpoise or AR-vos apps on your smartphone by clicking on the name of the artwork in the list of layers shown when you start the app.

+.

+## FTP (File Transfer Protocol)
+This is an program that runs on your PC and allows you to upload files to your porPOIse account.

+.

 ## Geofencing
 On the ARpoise platform, all forms of AR can be restricted to a certain area if desired.
 Therefore both the ARpoise app and the AR-vos app always check your device's GPS coordinates and sends a request to the **ARpoise** back end server to see whether there are specific art works at your location.
 If there are you will see them; if there are none, a default layer will be shown to you.
 We will change this default layer periodically.